JohnCalebP/Portfolio/README.md

 This portfolio showcases my practical skills, learnings, and continuous growth.
 My current focus is enhancing both manual and automation testing to increase test coverage and improve my skills

 # My Experience
-I have extensive experience in manual and automated software testing, specializing in regression testing, exploratory testing, cross-browser testing, and API testing.
-My work at uTest, Testlio, Travelshift, and FilPass involved executing test cases, reporting bugs, and ensuring software functionality across various web and mobile applications.
+Starting with PressPlay Pioneer as a Manual QA Tester, I performed manual QA testing on a music streaming platform.
+This role marked the beginning of my career in software testing, where I executed over 400 test cases, focusing on test case execution and exploratory testing to ensure functionality and user experience.

-At FilPass, I implemented test automation using Playwright (JavaScript), maintained test scripts via Bitbucket, and conducted end-to-end testing.
-In Travelshift, I performed cross-browser testing using BrowserStack and LambdaTest and validated UI/UX designs.
-My testing also involved network debugging with Charles Proxy, API validation using Postman, and test management through TestRail, Qase, and JIRA.
+Following that, I expanded my experience at uTest and Testlio, where I worked on manual and automated testing for a wide range of applications, including regression testing, cross-browser testing, and API validation.
+At FilPass, I gained expertise in automation testing using Playwright (JavaScript), where I developed and maintained test scripts, and at Travelshift, I performed cross-browser testing with BrowserStack and LambdaTest.

-I continuously enhance my expertise in manual and automation testing to improve test coverage and software quality across diverse platforms
+I continue to focus on improving test coverage and software quality by mastering both manual and automation testing techniques across various platforms.